 How does PayPal work?

 1. Pay from your credit card or bank account

 When you sign up for PayPal, you can link your credit card account, your bank account, or both to your PayPal account.
 That way, when you pay for something using PayPal, you get to choose where the money comes from!

 You can transfer money from your bank account to your PayPal account.
 That way, when you want to send money or pay for something with PayPal, you can just use the money in your PayPal account.
 You don’t have to involve your credit card or bank account details at all in the transaction!

 If you need to make a purchase that can’t be completed with PayPal, don’t sweat it!
-PayPal allows you to easily transfer money back into your bank account from your semi-anonymous pool on PayPal if liquid cash would be more useful to you in a certain situation.
+It allows you to easily transfer money back into your bank account from your semi-anonymous pool on PayPal if liquid cash would be more useful to you in a certain situation.

 If your friends or family members use PayPal, too, then you can send them money when they need it with just a few quick clicks!
-Just type in their email address or phone number, choose how much money you want to give them (and in what currency), write them a note if you want, select where the money’s going to come from -- your credit card, your bank account, or your PayPal balance -- and send your gift off!
+Just type in their email address or phone number, choose how much money you want to give them (and in what currency), write them a note if you want, select where the money’s going to come from — your credit card, your bank account, or your PayPal balance — and send your gift off!

 That’s an introduction to what PayPal is and what it does!
 Throughout our PayPal course, we’ll teach you everything you need to know to make PayPal your best friend when it comes to transferring money online.
-We’ll show you how to sign up for a PayPal account, transfer money to your PayPal account, use your PayPal account for online purchases, and do all this and more as safely as possible.
+We’ll show you how to sign up for an account, transfer money to your PayPal account, use your account for online purchases, and do all this and more as safely as possible.
 Let us be your guide for using PayPal to move money online safely and quickly!